peilingjiang/b5/README.md

 # b5

-A visual programming language and environment based on p5.js library.
+A visual programming environment for graphics, interaction, and fun.
+Based on [p5.js](https://p5js.org/) library.